pijng/go-ssa-explorer/README.md

 - **Supports inlining analysis**
   See which functions are inlined by the compiler and how Go transforms your code internally.
+  This feature is supported both in the SSA form and directly in the **source code** using inlay hints.
+  Inlay hints can be toggled either via the “Toggle inlining decisions” command shown at the very top of the file, or with the keyboard shortcut:

+  - Windows/Linux: `Ctrl+Alt+I`
+  - macOS: `Cmd+Alt+I`

 - **Hot-reload on file save**
-  Automatically refresh the SSA visualization when you save your Go files.
+  Automatically refresh the SSA visualization and inlining decisions when you save your Go files.

 ---